 What is a Viewability Rate?

-By this we mean, the viewability rate is the percentage of ad impressions which count as being viewed.
+By this we mean, the viewability rate is the percentage of ad impressions that count as being viewed.
 A viewed impression is described as being at least 50% on screen for one second.
-For example if a website has 10 ad impressions, of which five are counted as viewable, then the site will have a Viewability Rate of 50%.
+For example, if a website has 10 ad impressions, of which five are counted as viewable, then the site will have a Viewability Rate of 50%.

 What does Viewability Rate mean?

-Viewability Rate is a new advertising metric which defines how many of ad impressions on a site are actually viewed by users.
+Viewability Rate is a new advertising metric that defines how many ad impressions on a site are actually viewed by users.
 The standard definition is that any ad which is at least 50% on screen for one second counts as being viewed.
-This definition is still being debated however.
+This definition is still being debated, however.

 Viewability Rate Formula

 Viewability Rate = (Viewable Ad Impressions ÷ Ad Impressions) x 100

 Note: “Measured ad impressions” are used in the above formula (as opposed to regular ad impressions).
 This is because viewability/verification vendors are unable to measure 100% of total ad impressions.
 As a result, measured ad impressions are always lower than ad impressions.

 Measured ad impressions are simply the number of ad impressions measured by a company.

 Place your ads above the fold to make sure your ads are all viewable.
 This will help even for users who don’t scroll down.